E4

 Westinghouse Flame not detected / flame sense failure

-Furnace starts inducer and ignitor, gas valve opens briefly, then shuts off with E4; multiple failed ignition attempts.
+The furnace starts the inducer and ignitor, the gas valve opens briefly, then shuts off with E4; multiple failed ignition attempts occur.

 Advertisements